aheckmann/node-ses/README.md

 An error of Type `NodeSesInternal` is returned in three cases:

- * If the HTTP request to AWS fails so that we don't get a normal resposne from AWS.
+ * If the HTTP request to AWS fails so that we don't get a normal response from AWS.
 The `Code` will be `RequestError` and the `Message` will contain the HTTP request error.
- * If we fail to parse the XML returned by AWS.
-The `Code` will be set to `ParseError` and the `Message` will contain the error returned from our XML parser.
+ * If aws error response has invalid schema (Error element is missing), then the `Code` will be set to `JsonError` and the `Message` will contain explanation and the original response.
- * If we parse the XML returned by AWS but for some reason it doesn't conform to expected structure.
-The `Code` wll be set to `XmlError` and the `Message` will be set to the parsed XML.

 Example error response: